 As you must have noticed, OneDrive has a default tendency to startup with the computer and continue running in the background.

 This can sometimes lead to High CPU Usage, especially on Budget Windows 10/11 computers that are equipped with a limited amount of RAM and processing power.

-You will find below a number of ways to fix the problem of High CPU Usage by OneDrive in Windows 10.
-It is recommended that you follow these methods in a sequential order, unless you feel that a particular method is more applicable in your case.
+You can find below a number of methods to fix the problem of High CPU Usage by OneDrive and it is recommended that you follow these methods in the same order as provided below.

-For more information about this and the steps to Uninstall OneDrive, you can refer to: How to Disable or Uninstall OneDrive in Windows 10
+For more information about this, you can refer to: How to Disable or Uninstall OneDrive in Windows 10

-Just like restarting your computer, restarting any app, program or service has the potential to fix minor software glitches and clear stuck programs which might be causing the problem of high CPU Usage by OneDrive in Windows 10.
+Just like restarting the computer, restarting any app, program or service has the potential to clear stuck programs, which might be causing the problem on your computer.

-3. Now, Restart OneDrive and see if the problem of High CPU Usage by OneDrive is fixed on your computer.
+After this, Restart OneDrive and see if it is still causing High CPU Usage problem on your computer.

-In case OneDrive appears to be constantly consuming about 10 to 20% CPU on your computer, the problem can often by fixed by Resetting OneDrive service.
+If OneDrive is constantly consuming 10 to 20% CPU on your computer, the problem can often by fixed by Resetting OneDrive service.

 Once you click on OK, you will see the OneDrive Icon in the system tray disappearing and then re-appearing after a while (Can take 60 seconds or more).

 If the OneDrive Icon does not appear in the System Tray, type %localappdata%\Microsoft\OneDrive\onedrive.exe in the Run Command windows and click on OK.